Parameters as Experts: Adapting Vision Models with Dynamic Parameter Routing: More Ablation Studies

 \subsection{More Design Choices}

-We further examine several design choices in AdaRoute.
+We further examine several design choices in ParaX.
 First, we evaluate the layout of multi-scale dynamic convolutions introduced in \hyperref[sec:adapter]{Section 3.2}.
 As shown in Table~\ref{tab:more_design} (a), our sequential layout of multi-kernel convolutions with residual connections yields better performance compared to both a residual-free sequential layout and a parallel layout without introducing extra trainable parameters.

 Then, we test the activation functions used in the router.
-Table~\ref{tab:more_design} (b) indicates that employing both ReLU and Sigmoid activations results in performance degradation, as they fail to effectively model the competition among experts in the shared center, as it does not adequately model the competition among experts in the shared center.
+Table~\ref{tab:more_design} (b) indicates that employing both ReLU and Sigmoid activations results in performance degradation, as it does not adequately model the competition among experts in the shared center.
 In contrast, softmax activation provides a better probability distribution over experts.

-Finally, Table~\ref{tab:more_design} (c) demonstrates the impact of the hidden channel size in the router network of AdaRoute on performance.
+Finally, Table~\ref{tab:more_design} (c) demonstrates the impact of the hidden channel size in the router network of ParaX on performance.
 It can be observed that excessively small hidden channel dimensions lead to performance degradation, whereas overly large dimensions increase the number of parameters with negligible performance gains.
 Therefore, we select an appropriate intermediate value.